stvnjnk/self-stabilising-spoon/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for improvements or bug fixes.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.